-Your average high temperature during the winter months is four degrees higher than North Dakota's, and the Black Hills are very pretty when buried under snow.
-You are the champion of the Dakotas.
-Claim your slightly less misery-bound throne!!!
+South Dakota’s average high temperature during the cold months is four degrees higher than North Dakota's, the Black Hills are very pretty when buried under snow, and there are a few redeeming qualities about South Dakotan winters—namely, ice fishing and snowmobiling—that have convinced us to maybe, maybe, stick around come this time of year.
+This is officially the better of the two Dakotas.
+Claim your slightly less miserable throne!

-For most Michiganders—at least in the lower, populated peninsula—this is winter: you leave work at 5 or 6, already in the dead of night, and fight your way down 94 or 96 or 75 or whatever Godforsaken stretch of highway.
-You can't even tell if it is drizzling rain or snow, because the brown salt sludge that sprays up off the road coats your windshield more completely than anything that falls from the sky.
-Overnight, the road freezes.
-In the morning you wake up and it is still dark.
-You scrape off your car, then get stuck in traffic as the cars ahead of you gawk at the SUV that has slid into the ditch.
-You actually look forward to a proper snowfall, just to cover the dirt.
-Even then, you do not go skiing, because there are no hills.
+For most Michiganders—at least in the lower, populated peninsula—this is winter: You leave work at 5 or 6 (aka the dead of night) to fight your way down some wretched stretch of highway where brown salt sludge spraying up off the road keeps you from determining whether it’s raining or snowing.
+Overnight, the road freezes, and when you wake up, it is still dark.
+You scrape off your car, then get stuck in traffic as the cars ahead of you gawk at an SUV that has slid into a ditch.

-You do not look forward to outdoor winter recreation because there is none, unless you have been so indoctrinated as to pretend you like cross-country skiing on very flat land or you own a snowmobile.
-You will almost certainly gain weight.
+You do not look forward to outdoor winter recreation because there is none, unless you pretend to enjoy cross-country skiing on very flat land.
 The sounds of revving snowblowers and snowmobiles will drive you to near madness.
-Then, suddenly, it's Tigers opening day, and you convince yourself that means it's spring, but it's still 45 degrees and the giant piles of dirty snow will still be melting for a month.
+And, even when spring technically arrives, the giant piles of dirty snow will still be melting for a month.
 Unless you're in the UP, in which case they'll be there, along with the revving snowblowers, until at least early May.

-And so we think that —despite all appearances—Minnesota does in fact have the most miserable winter in the United States.
+It is our belief that, despite all appearances and cheery winter festivals, Minnesota does, in fact, have one of the most miserable winters in the US.
 So to all the Eriks, and Astrids, and Christens, and Bjorns, and Brynjars, it’s OK to show a little displeasure at the meteorological hand you’ve been dealt.
-After all, don'tcha know emoting is good for the system?
+After all, don'tcha know emoting is good for the soul?